Vaping devices now being accepted on Drug Take Back Day

 More than 1,600 people, many of them teens and adults, have been sickened in a national vaping illness outbreak that appears to have started in March.
 At least 34 have died.

-Now in its 10th year with twice-yearly collections, the administration’s drug take back day has collected more than 11 million pounds of expired, unused and unwanted prescription medications.
+Now in its 10th year with twice-yearly collections, the administration’s Drug Take Back day has collected more than 11 million pounds of expired, unused and unwanted prescription medications.

+President Donald Trump tweeted about the program Saturday, urging people to take advantage of it at over 4,000 locations.